Mehver/iController/README.md

 ### 3.4 Compile / Package

-Directly run `auto-py-to-exe` or use `win-onefile.bat` / `mac-onefile.sh` in `./bin/packaging/` to package the application.
-Note that after testing, some Python v3.10.x versions may have mysterious errors.
-Only Python v3.10.10 is recommended.
+Recommend use `win-onefile.bat` / `mac-onefile.sh` in `./bin/packaging/` to package the application. **Note that after testing, some Python v3.10.x versions may have mysterious errors.
+Only Python v3.10.10 is recommended.**

 ## 4 Built With / Tech Stack